JPTomorrow/revit-bill-of-materials-generator/notes.md

 - Mineralac hangers should only apply to single conduit above 2"
 - Fix PDF BOM export name
 - Fix Wire and Labor BOM's spitting out Wire Pull and Wire Total sheets even when there is no wire to export
+- Fix Labor Hours file not loading on new project

 ## The pdf document that these chagnes came from (provided by elmor):
 ### OLD AS OF 10/18/2021